benjaminlazarecki/dbal-module/doc/usage.md

 );
 ```

+The configuration defines a `foo` connection which is the default connection too.
+To get it, you can use the
-To get your `foo` connection, you can use `getConnection` on the registry or use `getDefaultConnection` as `foo` is the
+`getConnection` method or the `getDefaultConnection` method as `foo` is the default one:
-default connection:

 ``` php
 /* @var $connection \Fridge\DBAL\Connection\ConnectionInterface */
 $connection = $connectionRegistry->getConnection('foo');
 $connection = $connectionRegistry->getDefaultConnection();
 ```

+Additionally, we have provided a **charset** (utf8) for the `foo` connection.
+Doing that will automatically create &
+register a `Fridge\DBAL\Event\Subscriber\SetCharsetSubscriber` on the `foo` connection event dispatcher.
+This object
+sets the provided charset on the connection when it is established.